Category: Flatbread Blog and News

 Two kings of Armenian cuisine come together when we are going to make the king Barbeque.
 According to the tradition, Khorovats becomes tasty when we put a few lists of Lavash under the deep oven (for gathering barbeque) and when we have done it we close them again with it.
 I promise you’re not going to forget that taste.

 If you are vegan and are nervous about how I speak about dishes with flatbread and meat.
 Don’t worry we have a vegan variety for you.
 What can be tastier than the fresh baked crispy bread and fresh natural Armenian greens or tomatoes and potatoes?
 Nothing!
+All our flatbreads are 100% vegan, made with simple plant-based ingredients.
+Try our Firetail Flatbread for an artisan twist or Sangak Crisps for a crunchy snack.

 In July 2014 our pride was added to UNESCO’s Intangible Cultural Heritage list as an expression of Armenian culture.
 Besides the cuisine, our pride has a ritual role in weddings.
 When the couple comes to the groom’s house, the mother of him puts a list of Lavash on the shoulders of newly married couples as a sign of prosperity and fertility.